jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

   - different ciphers are typically used for key exchange process, authentication, symmetric key encryption, checking message integrity

 #### **Congestion avoidance**
-- the application of an approach and algorithm to determine the size of the initial transmission window, and how much the window should be reduced depending on network conditions (i.e., network congestion) [^12]
+- the application of an approach and algorithm to determine the size of the initial transmission window, and how much the window should be reduced depending on network conditions (i.e., see also [Network congestion](#network-congestion)) [^12]
-  - typically uses data loss and number of retransmissions to determine if the network is congested [^12]
+  - typically uses data loss / number of retransmissions to determine if the network is congested [^12]

 #### **Connectionless network communication**
 - a single socket object that is set to `listen()` for incoming messages (from any source) directed to its specific IP address:port [^10]